Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Introduction

-The algebraic structure of the chains on the mapping spaces of spheres into a manifold has drawn considerable interest, following the work of Chas-Sullivan~\cite{CS} on the free loop space.
-The homology of the free loop space $LM = Map(S^1,M)$, shifted by the dimension of $M$, has the structure of a BV-algebra, and in particular of a Gerstenhaber algebra, or a $1$-Poisson algebra, that is of a (graded) commutative algebra endowed with a degree $1$ Lie bracket satisfying the Leibniz rule.
-This structure is now known to be part of a $2$-dimensional homological conformal field theory~\cite{Go, BGNX}.
-The BV-algebra structure lies in the genus $0$ part of this topological conformal field theory. \emph{Higher string topology}, also referred to as \emph{Brane topology}, is a generalization of string topology in which the circle is replaced by the $n$-dimensional sphere.
-Sullivan and Voronov (see~\cite{CV}) have stated\footnote{also see~\cite{CV, BGNX, Chataur} for explicit construction of the underlying graded commutative multiplication, called the sphere product} that the (shifted) homology of the mapping sphere $Map(S^n, M)$ has the structure of a $\text{BV}_n$-algebra and in particular of a $n$-Poisson algebra (or $n$-braid algebra in the terminology of~\cite{KM}).
+\emph{Higher string topology}, also referred to as \emph{brane topology}, is a generalization of string topology in which the circle is replaced by the $n$-dimensional sphere.
+Sullivan and Voronov (see~\cite{CV}) have stated\footnote{also see~\cite{CV, BGNX, Chataur} for rigorous explicit construction of the underlying graded commutative multiplication, called the sphere product} that the (shifted) homology of the mapping sphere $Map(S^n, M)$ has the structure of a $\text{BV}_n$-algebra and in particular of an $n$-Poisson algebra (or $n$-braid algebra in the terminology of~\cite{KM}).
 The latter structure is the analogue of a Gerstenhaber algebra in which the Lie bracket is of degree $n$.
-A $\text{BV}_n$-algebra is an algebra over the homology of the operad of framed $n$-dimensional little disks, \emph{i.e.}, the framed $E_n$-operad; while an $n$-Poisson algebra is an algebra over the homology of the $E_n$-operad, for instance see~\cite{CV, SW}.
-Sullivan-Voronov work leads to the following question: is it possible to lift the $n$-Poisson algebra structure on the homology of $Map(S^n, M)$ to a structure of $E_n$-algebras on the chains of $Map(S^n, M)$ ?
-For an $n$-connected closed and oriented manifold $M$, we give a positive answer to this conjecture: \begin{theorem} Let $M$ be a $n$-connected Poincar\'e duality space whose homology groups are projective $k$-modules.
-The shifted chain complex $C_{\ast+\dim(M)} (Map(S^n, M))$ has a natural $E_{n+1}$-algebra structure which induces the Sullivan-Voronov sphere product in homology
+A $\text{BV}_n$-algebra is an algebra over the homology of the operad of framed $n$-dimensional little disks, while an $n$-Poisson algebra is an algebra over the homology of the \emph{little $n$-dimensional disks operad} (for instance see~\cite{CV, SW}); algebras over (the chains on) the little $n$-dimensional disks operad are usually called $E_n$-algebras.

+The \emph{$E_n$-algebras} form a hierarchy of homotopy commutative structures, whose commutativity increase with $n$, with $E_1$-algebras being essentially equivalent to dg-associative algebras.
+In particular, an $E_2$-algebra is a dg-associative algebra, with product $\cup_0$, together with an homotopy operator $\cup_1$ for the commutativity of the product $\cup_0$.
+Similarly, in an $E_n$-algebra, $\cup_1$ is homotopy commutative, the homotopy being given by an operator $\cup_2$ which is homotopy commutative and so on until an homotopy operator $\cup_{n-1}$ which is not (required to be) homotopy commutative.
+It is well known that the homology of an $E_n$-algebra is an $n$-Poisson algebra.
+These algebras are nowadays of fundamental importance in quantization (for instance see \cite{KS, PTVV}).